PRESERVING OUR HISTORY FOR FUTURE GENERATIONS

 1989 - At 0135, CG-31 rescues six men and a woman found adrift in the South China Sea and transports them to Subic Bay, R.P..

-1981 - CG-31 is visited by the Chief of Naval Operations, Admiral Thomas B. Hayward.
+1981 - CG-31 is visited by the 21st Chief of Naval Operations, Admiral Thomas B. Hayward, and the 4th Master Chief Petty Officer of the Navy (MCPON) Thomas S. Crow.

 1973 - DLG-31 returns to homeport in San Diego after a 6-month combat deployment with stops in Yokosuka, Japan, and Pearl Harbor.

-1983 - CG-31 gets underway and serves as flagship for CTF-71 during the search and salvage operations following the downing of Korean Airline flight KAL 007 by Soviet forces.
-STERETT spends 55 days on scene and is awarded the Republic of Korea Presidential Unit Citation (KPUC) and a Meritorious Unit Citation (13 September - 5 November).
+1983 - CG-31 gets underway from Subic Bay and serves as flagship for CTF-71 during the search and salvage operations following the downing of Korean Airline flight KAL 007 by a Soviet Air Forces Su-15 interceptor in the Sea of Japan, near Moneron Island, west of Sakhalin Island, Soviet Union.
+STERETT spends 55 days on scene and is awarded the Republic of Korea Presidential Unit Citation (KPUC) and a Meritorious Unit Citation (14 September - 5 November).

 1918 - CDR Allan Shannon Farquhar is relieved by LCDR James Thomas Alexander becoming DD-27's eighth Commanding Officer.
 Captain Alexander rose to the rank of Captain and was awarded the Navy Cross.